HTTP5214-Winter2023/course-website/content/posts/agile-and-git.md

     <p>When your work is ready to be re-integrated with whatever other developers have been working on, you can <strong>merge your work back into the main branch</strong>.</p>
 </section>
 <section class="col">
     <p>Git branching is often a major part of how a team structures their workflow.
 There might not be a single "main" branch, but <strong>multiple branches that represent the development, testing and production versions</strong> of the application.
-Merging into different branches <strong>may trigger automated processes</strong>, like testing (which you've seen with our Github Classroom lab exercises), but also code compilation, optimization, deployments - all kinds of things.</p>
+Merging into different branches <strong>may trigger automated processes</strong>, like testing, code compilation, optimization, deployments - all kinds of things.</p>
     <p>We'll look at how a team might structure their git workflow later in this lesson, but first, let's look at how git branching is done.</p>
 </section>
 <section id="create-branch" class="col">